-As the sun sets on 2019, it’s time to reflect on what we have overcome, achieved and celebrated this year.
+As the sun sets on another year, it’s time to reflect on what we have overcome, achieved and celebrated.
 Did you manage to stick to the New Year’s resolutions you made 12 months ago?
 Or are you struggling to even remember them?

-With not only a Happy New Year but a whole new decade dawning, it’s time to dream boldly.
-But, as we all know, once the bright flame of motivation begins to fade – approximately around February 1st – it’s all too easy to give up on your New Year’s resolutions.
-If you want to make 2020 the year to better yourself, here are some tools to help you stay on track!
+As we all know, once the bright flame of motivation begins to fade – approximately around February 1st 😅 – it’s all too easy to give up on your New Year’s resolutions.
+If you want to make this journey around the sun the year to set and achieve new goals, here are some tools to help you stay on track!

 Make A Vision Board

 A goal-setting staple, there are multiple ways to create your vision board both online and IRL.
 Even Pinterest is a collection of digital ‘dream collages’ if you think about it.
 However, as we spend increasing amounts of time staring at screens, the return to the traditional paper, glue and magazine cuttings is a fun and therapeutic way to enjoy a little creative outlet.